 Survival rates for liver cancer

 Survival rates are often used by doctors as a standard way of discussing a person's prognosis (outlook).
-Some patients may want to know the survival statistics for people in similar situations, while others may not find the numbers helpful, or may even not want to know them.
-If you do not want to read about the survival statistics for liver cancer, skip this section.
+Some patients might want to know the survival statistics for people in similar situations, while others may not find the numbers helpful, or may even not want to know them.
+If you do not want to read about the survival statistics for liver cancer, skip to the next section.

 The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
 Of course, many of these people live much longer than 5 years.
 Five-year relative survival rates, such as the numbers below, assume that some people will die of other causes and compare the observed survival with that expected for people without the cancer.
 This is a more accurate way to describe the prognosis for patients with a particular type and stage of cancer.